We at Living Well Dallas Functional Medicine Center want you to be as healthy and well-informed as you can be during this trying time.

 However, Quest and Labcorp have recently started testing.
 The CDC has begun rolling out test kits to state public health departments, and hospital labs and commercial labs like Quest and Labcorp have already rolled out their testing.
 But, there are still not enough test kits to test every patient with fever and upper respiratory symptoms.

-Currently, the recommendations are to test patients with fever and respiratory symptoms (cough or shortness of breath) who have had close contact with:
+Currently, the recommendations are to test patients with fever and respiratory symptoms (cough or shortness of breath):

-- history of travel from affected countries with 4 days of symptoms; OR
+- A history of travel from affected countries with four days of symptoms.

-- those with severe acute lower respiratory illness that requires hospitalization and do not have another diagnosis like Influenza.
+- A severe acute lower respiratory illness that requires hospitalization and does not have another diagnosis like Influenza.

-The number of COVID-19 cases are increasing every day – these numbers are a moving target.
+The number of COVID-19 cases is increasing every day – these numbers are a moving target.
 As of March 11, 2020, the WHO has officially announced that COVID-19 is a global pandemic.